triton-inference-server/client/README.md

   memory for passing inputs to and receiving outputs from Triton.

-* [Java SDK](#client-library-apis)(contributed by Alibaba Cloud PAI Team) that makes it easy to communicate with Triton from your Java application.
+* [Java SDK](#client-library-apis)(contributed by Alibaba Cloud PAI Team) that makes it easy to communicate with Triton from your Java application using HTTP/REST requests.
 For now, only a limited feature subset is supported.

 * The [protoc
   compiler](https://developers.google.com/protocol-buffers/docs/tutorials)